Sculptures, Assemblages, Montages

 The Spiral Pollinator Garden with Sculptures will be a centerpiece to explore.
 Along the path will be large wedge-shaped gardens of pollinator plants for bees, butterflies, and hummingbirds.
-These areas will be endowed with sculptures casting back some other kinds of light to ponder.
+These areas will be endowed with sculptures casting back some other kinds of light to ponder within.
 The spiral path is a walk to breathe attention to our vulnerable pollinators.
-Our butterflies, our hummingbirds, our bees, and also our artists who cross-pollinate ideas into our communities.
+Our butterflies, our hummingbirds, our bees, and also our artists, all cross-pollinate ideas into our communities.
 Anyone can walk the path and hopefully learn that beauty inspires life.
-I am an artist and am designing the path.
+I am an artist and I am designing the path.
 I am hoping the path will connect people to their own journey and help them find some solid ground inside themselves.
 When you walk the path here, the hummingbirds will be your guide, the butterflies will test your benevolence and the bees will sound your mantra.
 This is my vision.

 MY JOB AS AN ARTIST

 Ultimately, my job as an artist is to nurture the artistic experience.
 So I deliberately create impulses of light and textural surfaces to draw you into the core of my work.
 I hope you can take a moment; linger here, leave inspired.

 I believe Art is magical.
 Art can create new paradigms that can help all of us make better choices in our lives.

 This is how I think; what I do; who I am.

 MY PERCEPTION OF ART